allebone/help.omni.af.mil/docs/PEX/Training.md

 12. ODAC is uninstalled.

-Import ARMS data to PEX
+#### Import ARMS data to PEX

-New in PEX 5.16.1.

 If using the CSV/Virtual Account method, first export the data from ARMS as an Excel worksheet \(XLS\), and then save it as a CSV file to an accessible location on a computer or network.

 1. Go to Training > Continuation > ARMS tab > Import button.

 2. Under Squadrons \[Default Setting\], select the squadron\(s\) whose data is to be imported.
 Each squadron displays, in brackets, the default method selected in the ARMS tab > Settings.
 You can override these below.

 3. Under Data Types, select the type of data \(All, Personnel, Training, and/or Personnel Flying Hours\) to import.

-4. Under Import Selected Squadrons Using, select: A.  Each Squadron's default settings.
+4. Under Import Selected Squadrons Using, select:

+    1. Each Squadron's default settings.
 This will import via CSV file or Web Services as selected above.

-B.  Web services for al .
+    2. Web services for al .
 This will import via Web Services regardless of the Default Setting above.

-197

-Training

-C.  CSV files for all.
+    3. CSV files for all.
 This will import via CSV files regardless of the Default Setting above.

 5. Click Begin Import.

-A.  For squadrons importing via Web Services, the Web Service Imports window will open.
+    1. For squadrons importing via Web Services, the Web Service Imports window will open.

-1\) Web Service imports require the Zulu Dates of the last successful imports of Personnel and Training records.
+        1. Web Service imports require the Zulu Dates of the last successful imports of Personnel and Training records.

-□ ARMS Web Services only import Personnel and Training records which have been changed in ARMS since the Zulu date specified in the Web Service Imports dialog.
+            * ARMS Web Services only import Personnel and Training records which have been changed in ARMS since the Zulu date specified in the Web Service Imports dialog.

-□ Blank dates indicate the squadron has not yet completed a Web Services import for that data type \(Personnel or Training\).
+            * Blank dates indicate the squadron has not yet completed a Web Services import for that data type \(Personnel or Training\).
 To ensure a squadron's first web service import includes all records changed in ARMS since the squadron's last CSV import, refer to the log file for the squadron's last successful CSV import for each data type.
 At the top of each log file locate the "Data Downloaded from ARMS" date.
 This is the date/time of the last ARMS import.

-□ If the last import was completed in PEX v5.16.1 or later, the date/time is in Zulu.
+            * If the last import was completed in PEX v5.16.1 or later, the date/time is in Zulu.
 You can enter that date as it is.

-□ If the last import was completed in PEX v5.16.0 or earlier, the date/time is in Local time.
+            * If the last import was completed in PEX v5.16.0 or earlier, the date/time is in Local time.
 You must first convert that Local date/time to Zulu date/time, then enter the converted Zulu Date.

-□ Once Personnel or Training updates have been imported via ARMS Web Services, these fields default to the Zulu date of the squadron's last successful Web Services import for that data type.
+            * Once Personnel or Training updates have been imported via ARMS Web Services, these fields default to the Zulu date of the squadron's last successful Web Services import for that data type.
 You may change it to a date before the default but NOT after.

-NOTE: Because ARMS gets a MILPDS update daily, Personnel records are updated in ARMS daily.
+            * Because ARMS gets a MILPDS update daily, Personnel records are updated in ARMS daily.
 Therefore all Personnel records will import with every Web Services Personnel and Training import.

-B.  For squadrons importing via CSV files, the CSV Imports window will open.
+    2. For squadrons importing via CSV files, the CSV Imports window will open.

-1\) For each squadron, browse to the CSV file location and select the file.
+        1. For each squadron, browse to the CSV file location and select the file.

-2\) Click Import.
+        2. Click Import.

 6. View the import Log Files:

-A.  Select a Start Date and End Date.
+    1. Select a Start Date and End Date.

-B.  Click Go.
+    2. Click Go.

-C.  Click on the file name and a window will open with the log file details.
+    3. Click on the file name and a window will open with the log file details.

-D.  To view a list of old log files, select a Start Date and End Date and click Go.
+    4. To view a list of old log files, select a Start Date and End Date and click Go.

-E.  The log lists:
+    5. The log lists:

-1\) The Zulu date/time of the last ARMS data update, of the data imported into PEX, 2\) The Zulu date/time the import was initiated, and by whom.
+        1. The Zulu date/time of the last ARMS data update, of the data imported into PEX

+        2. The Zulu date/time the import was initiated, and by whom.

-3\) A list of all persons whose data was imported.
+        3. A list of all persons whose data was imported.
 Each person listed will show the number of training events inserted/updated, the number of training events not inserted/updated and the training events not inserted/updated.
 If nothing is listed under a person, all training for that person imported successfully.

-198

-!(images/000015.png)

-4\) A list of any errors.
+        4. A list of any errors.

 NOTES: